cconway1-stevens/sys-640/Questions/q1/Martin-Beck_Plant_Model.md

 # Martin-Beck Company Plant Location and Distribution Model

 ## Problem Statement

-The Martin-Beck Company is assessing options for expanding its production facilities and streamlining its distribution network to better meet rising customer demand.
-Their current operation, based in St. Louis, has a production limit of 30,000 units, which is no longer sufficient.
-The company is evaluating four new potential sites for plant development: Detroit, Denver, Toledo, and Kansas City.
-The primary goal is to minimize the combined costs of establishing new plants and distributing products to various markets.
+Martin-Beck Company aims to enhance its production capabilities and streamline distribution networks to meet increasing customer demands effectively.
+Currently based in St. Louis with a production limit of 30,000 units, the company seeks to expand.
+Four potential new plant locations are under evaluation: Detroit, Denver, Toledo, and Kansas City.
+The primary objective is to minimize costs associated with establishing new plants and distributing products to diverse markets.

 ## Part a) Linear Programming Model Development

 **Decision Variables:**
-- $x_{ij}$: the number of units shipped from plant $i$ to destination $j$.
+- $x_{ij}$: units shipped from plant $i$ to destination $j$.
-- $y_i$: binary variable where $y_i = 1$ if plant $i$ is built, $y_i = 0$ otherwise.
+- $y_i$: binary variable indicating if plant $i$ is built.

 **Objective Function:**
 - Minimize $Z = \sum_{i} F_i y_i + \sum_{i} \sum_{j} C_{ij} x_{ij}$